Awarded by Regis College

 - Three references affirming the applicant’s potential to teach theology and ability to undertake advanced graduate theological studies..

 - An admission interview, may be conducted over the phone or internet for international candidates.

 Click here to apply for the Doctor of Sacred Theology (S.T.D.)
 Program

-- Two years full-time residency as a Regis student
+- Two years full-time residency as a Regis College student

 - Publication of a substantial portion of the approved doctoral thesis.
 Normally, it is a substantial portion of the thesis as a book with a refereed press, but by exception this may take the form of approximately two-thirds of the thesis published in appropriately refereed journal articles.
 All submission will be approved by the Ecclesiastical Committee.